Jernskegg/ci-portfolio-project-1/README.md

 * User Stories

-   As a game enthusiast, I want check on upcoming game so that the I know when to expect sthe game to be released and what to expect of the game.
+   As a user, I want check on upcoming game so that the I know when to expect sthe game to be released and what to expect of the game.

-   As a unemployed, I want find an available spot so that I can apply for work.
+   As a user, I want find an available spot so that I can apply for work.

-   As a journalist, I want to contact someone so that I can book for an interview.
+   As a user, I want to contact someone so that I can book for an interview.

 * Features

-   * Navigation bar
+   * Fixed Navigation bar
    * footer
-   * news feeds with video
+   * news feeds
-   * Subscribe to news
    * contact form on contact page
+   * application form on career page

 * Future Features

     * interactive news feed
     * Slideshow gallery
+    * subscripion for news feed
+    * add files to career application
+    * 4k support

 * Typography and Color Scheme